DanielXMoore/CoffeeCoverage/docs/HOWTO-jscoverage.md

 CoffeeCoverage tries to work around this by only instrumenting the first statement it finds on a line, so in the above example, we'd instrument the "if" and the "z()", but not the "y()".

-Also, it's worth noting a minor difference in the way coffee-coverage compiles statements.
+Also, it's worth noting a minor difference in the way CoffeeCoverage compiles statements.
 The following coffee code:

 ```coffeescript